casperleerink/yifan-gong/src/pages/about.md

 <!--StartFragment-->

-This is **Yifan Gong**, a current PhD student in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.
+This is **Yifan Gong**, a current PhD candidate in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.

 I hold a BFA degree with distinction in Theatre and Visual Arts from the University of the Fraser Valley, Canada.
-I started to take theatre and visual arts courses in January 2017 and learned filmmaking at Shanghai Vancouver Film School.
+I started to take theatre and visual arts courses (painting and analogue photography) in January 2017 and learned filmmaking at Shanghai Vancouver Film School.

-My artistic practices so far span devised theatre, digital performance, filmmaking, directing and acting for theatre/screen, analogue and digital photography, acrylic painting, songwriting, dancing and choreography.
+My artistic practices so far span devised theatre, digital performance, filmmaking, directing and acting for theatre/screen, analogue and digital photography, acrylic painting, songwriting, post-modern dance and choreography.
 My research areas include but are not limited to: the emancipated spect-actor; immersive theatre; immersion brought by XR media and technologies; volumetric capture and volumetric video; practice-led research; humanism and digital humanism; equality in the arts and theatrical de-professionalism.

 I have a strong passion for integrating new technologies within contemporary art.
 I would like to dig deeper into interdisciplinary and transdisciplinary art research in such a global environment with the rapid development of science and technology.
 In terms of genres, I am into non-linear storytelling, abstract expressionism and improvisation.